Clinical Trial Proposal

 Mito Map Correlation Trial

-A proposed observational validation study testing whether the model-derived Energy Score from Mito Map correlates with the newly built Measured Function Score, which combines grip strength, 5x sit-to-stand, chair-support adjustments, and fatigue burden.
+A proposed remote longitudinal validation study testing whether the model-derived Energy Score from Mito Map can be tracked at home alongside a self-reported Measured Function Score, which combines grip strength, 5x sit-to-stand, chair-support adjustments, and fatigue burden.

-Study goal: test whether a mechanistic mitochondrial model and a real-world functional measurement bundle move together across patients and over time.
-The first question is correlation.
-The second question is whether one score predicts future movement in the other.
+Study goal: test whether a mechanistic mitochondrial model and a home-collected functional measurement bundle move together within the same person over time.
+The first question is whether the two scores track together for an individual.
+The second question is whether that pattern also holds consistently across the broader study population.

 Primary Aim